 Produced and directed by John Carver, Wolf Creek Productions, Inc. Photographs of trail-riding and saddled horse at rest by Peggy Suzio.

 Deanne Stillman is a widely published, critically acclaimed writer.
 Her books of narrative nonfiction are place-based stories of war and peace in the modern and historical West.
 Her latest book is Desert Reckoning, which is based on her Rolling Stone piece, "The Great Mojave Manhunt," a finalist for a PEN Center USA journalism award and published in Best American Crime Writing.
 Desert Reckoning won the 2013 Spur Award for best western nonfiction, contemporary, the LA Press Club Award for best general nonfiction, and was named a Southwest Book of the Year.
-It received excellent reviews in many publications (Kirkus, PW, the Los Angeles Review of Books, Denver Post, Oregonian, and elsewhere), and was praised by writers such as DJ Waldie, James Brown, Jo-Ann Mapson, Gustavo Arellano, and Alex Espinoza.
+It received excellent reviews in many publications, including Newsweek, the Los Angeles Review of Books, Tucson Weekly, and Oregonian.

-A critically acclaimed work of literary nonfiction, Twentynine Palms was first published in 2001 and named a "best book" of that year by the LA Times.
-Hunter Thompson called it "A strange and brilliant story by an important American writer," and it was reissued in a new, updated edition by Angel City Press in May, 2008, with a foreword by T. Jefferson Parker and a preface by Charles Bowden.
+Her book, Twentynine Palms, was an LA Times bestseller and "best book of the year."
+Hunter Thompson called it "A strange and brilliant story by an important American writer," and it was reissued in a new, updated edition by Angel City Press in 2008, with a foreword by T. Jefferson Parker and a preface by Charles Bowden.
 The conclusion of a ten-year journey, the book explores the brutal murders of two young girls in a scenic Southern California military town by a Marine shortly after the Gulf War.
-The desert is a main character in the story, as it often is in Deanne's work.
-Her latest book, Mustang, was also ten years in the making, taking her deep into historical archives and across the wild horse ranges of the West, particularly Nevada, where most of the country's mustangs still roam.
-In it, she explores various questions, including why America, a cowboy nation, has turned its back on the wild horse, our great partner and icon.

-Mustang was an LA Times "best book 08," won the California Book Award silver medal for nonfiction, and was praised in the Atlantic Monthly, Economist, NPR's On Point, Orion, Seattle Times, Santa Fe New Mexican, Cleveland Plain-Dealer, Kirkus, PW, and many other publications.
+Deanne's book, Mustang, was also ten years in the making, asks why are we, a cowboy nation, destroying the horse we rode in on?
+Mustang was an LA Times "best book of the year," won the California Book Award silver medal for nonfiction, and was praised in the Atlantic Monthly, Economist, NPR's On Point, Orion, Seattle Times, Santa Fe New Mexican, Cleveland Plain-Dealer, Kirkus, PW, and numerous other publications.
 It has brought many into the campaign for wild horse and burro preservation, has been presented to President Obama as an important book to read about wild horses and American history, has helped raise funds for rescue organizations, and has led to the rescue of many horses headed to the slaughterhouse.
-It is currently under option, in part, for a film starring Wendie Malick, and it recently inspired the exciting new alt-country duo Granville Automatic to write and record three songs for its debut CD, including "Comanche" and "Blood and Gold."
+It is currently under option, in part, for a film starring Wendie Malick, and it is coming soon in an audio edition featuring Anjelica Huston, Frances Fisher, Wendie Malick, John Densmore, Richard Portnow, and James Morrison.
+It recently inspired the alt-country duo Granville Automatic to write and record three songs for its debut CD, including "Blood and Gold."

-In addition, Deanne's work appears in many publications, including the New York Times (Magazine, Book Review, Arts & Leisure, Travel); The Los Angeles Times (Magazine, Calendar, and Book Review); Orion; Slate; Salon; Tin House, Gwarlingo, truthdig ("Letter from the West" column) and elsewhere.
-Excerpts from her books and various essays, columns, and reports are archived on byliner.
+In addition, Deanne's work appears in many publications, including the rumpus; Los Angeles Review of Books ("Letter from the West" column); New York Times (Magazine, Book Review, Arts & Leisure, Travel); High Country News; The Los Angeles Times; Boston Globe; Orion; Slate; Salon; Tin House; Gwarlingo, truthdig, and elsewhere.
 Her work is widely anthologized, and her plays have been produced and won prizes in festivals around the country.
-She has also written for film and television, having penned an adaptation of Twentynine Palms for Tristar, and written for such network series as "Square Pegs" and "A Different World."
+She has also written for film and television.